WHAT IS A CHARTER SCHOOL?

 Vista Unified is committed to working in a collaborative partnership with charter schools to ensure that students and parents have choices among a growing set of instructional program options in the district.

-Vista Unified currently serves as the chartering agency for four charter schools.
+Vista Unified currently serves as the chartering authority for five charter schools.
 Each charter school offers a unique instructional program focusing on a specific student population.
 Below you will find a brief summary of each charter school operating within Vista Unified.

 Bella Mente Montessori School

-Bella Mente Montessori Academy offers a Montessori education for students grades TK-8.
+Bella Mente Montessori Academy offers a Montessori education for students in grades TK-8.

 Guajome Learning Centers (GLC) and Guajome Park Academy (GPA)